ResearchObject/packaging_data_with_ro-crate/episodes/02-folder-as-crate-root.md

 and can now refer to its content with relative file paths.

-We also need to make some declaration within the JSON file to turn it into a valid _RO-Crate Metadata Document_, explained in the next session.
+We also need to make some declaration within the JSON file to turn it into a valid _RO-Crate Metadata Document_, explained in the next section.

 ## JSON-LD preamble